Some of the wood in Leanne Smith’s timber frame, off-grid timber frame home in Sisters, Oregon has a unique story.

 “It went up very fast,” she recalls.
 The interior finish work took another four months and the house was completed on Halloween Day in 2008.

 Davis timber frame homes don’t come cheap.
-Jeff says they’re mostly custom and the exterior shell, which he sells throughout the United States, cost $60 tp $70 per square foot.
-Once the homes are completely finished, they typically cost between $200 to $250 per square foot, not including site and land costs.
+Jeff says they’re mostly custom and the exterior shell, which he sells throughout the United States,.
+The cost is $60 to $70 per square foot.
+Once the homes are completely finished, they typically cost between $250 to $300 per square foot, not including site and land costs.

 Smith estimates her off-grid timber frame home cost $640,000, including the solar array and the road they built, but she says its zero energy bills and its lovely finishes are worth every penny.